WHChou/WHChou.github.io/docs/cv.md

 ## **Professional Summary**

-Computational biologist specializing in developing and optimizing bioinformatics pipelines for complex multi-modal biological data analysis, with expertise in:
+Computational biologist specializing in developing and optimizing computational pipelines for complex multi-modal biological data analysis, with expertise in:

 - Advanced image analysis and spatial biology applications
 - Integration of spatial transcriptomics, single-cell RNA-seq, and microscopy datasets